3rl-io/spidgets-3dof/README.md

 target/release/examples/euler_60
 ```

 Start ar-server.js with bun or node.
-You may need `sudo` for the second step
+You may need `sudo` for the second step:

 ```
 bun install